Red Cabbage Salad for Passover is a simple, 3-ingredient sweet deli salad made with mayonnaise. Vegetarian and delicious!

 While some people have a talent for cooking, for some it can take a while of practice, trial, and error.

-Everything I cook or bake is easy (or as some would say “stupid simple”) and most of my recipes have minimal ingredients and take minimal effort.
+Everything I cook or bake is easy (or, as some would say, “stupid simple”), and most of my recipes have minimal ingredients and take minimal effort.

 Many foods have a variety of recipes, based on tradition, location, family, or taste.
 While some ingredients are non-negotiable in a recipe, most can be tailored, so feel free to adjust the sugar and mayonnaise to suit your own taste (just remember that as the sugar melts and combines with the cabbage juices, it will taste sweeter than when you first add the sugar).

-While I dislike making complicated recipes, passover brings with it its own set of challenges.
+While I dislike making complicated recipes, Passover brings with it its own set of challenges.
 I can’t even tell you how many times I have seen posts that ask for new ideas because someone’s family is tired of the same old food.

-Israeli Red Cabbage Salad With Mayonnaise for Passover
+Red Cabbage Salad for Passover

 Easy Israeli style sweet red cabbage salad with mayonnaise for Passover